 - A CMS (Content Management System) like WordPress

 Even though your portfolio is where you’ll show off your skills, a lot of companies still ask for resumes and use them to “weed out” candidates.
 That means yours needs to be as polished and professional as your portfolio if you want to get noticed AND hired.

 Of course, you’ll want to update the information on your resume to fit web development.
 Also, make sure you highlight your core skills, play up any tech-related experience, and give specific details to prove your achievements and strengths.

 Now that you’ve made the extra effort with these must-haves, it’s time to dive into some actual job listings.
-Start by just searching for “junior web developer” and not worrying about the company or the location.
+Start by just searching for a “junior web developer” and not worrying about the company or the location.
 The idea is for you to see what employers are looking for and what kind of options are available for you in general.
-BeachCoders™ has a direct hiring partner that will find you a job that fits your skills and even get you a paid apprenticeship to try the waters before you commit to a full-time position!
+BeachCoders® has direct hiring partners that will find you a job that fits your skills and even gets you a paid apprenticeship to try the waters before you commit to a full-time position!

 Once you’ve gotten a feel for what’s out there, go ahead and send out your resume for some jobs you’re really interested in.
 Be realistic but don’t be shy.
 Nobody’s going to come knocking on your door with a web dev position in hand.
 You have to put yourself out there.

 And don’t forget the good ol’ grapevine!
 Let all your friends, family, neighbors, and—of course—hackathon/meet-up/online friends know that you’re actively looking.
 You never know who has a friend who has a friend who knows just the job for you.